Volkov1516/google-tasks/README.md

 # GOOGLE TASKS

 ## Description
 A clone of the Google Tasks.
-The main goal of the project is to practice front-end development.
+The main goal of the project is to practice `Front-End` development.

 ## Features
 - Create, edit and delete tasks